undeadgrishnackh/sw_craftsmanship_dojo/README.md

 # The Software Craftsmanship Dojo

 This project wants to foster the principle of the ["SW craftsmanship manifesto"](https://manifesto.softwarecraftsmanship.org) via the emerging technique of applying the martial art dojo into software development.
+After years of development and eperimentation, time for major change arrived.
+Creating my new startup emerged the need to create a continuous leraning environment that fosters the right culture an technical mastery within the team.

+---
+## News in the dojo

+- New mastery progression via the judo belt system
+- New SW Craftsmahip dojo curricula divided into belts
+- Initial self-assessment test

 ---